nimbix/k8s-rdma-device-plugin/README.md

 Support is also added to use POWER8 (ppc64le) architecture along with amd64.

+## Building the plugin

+The plugin binary can be built locally with the following requirements or with the Dockerfiles that wrap the build environment and create the deployable container for Kubernetes

+#### Requirements

+* libibverbs
+* golang 1.10+

+The plugin binary can be built directly on a linux system with: `go build .` or `./build`

+The container is built with: `docker build -t nimbix/k8s-rdma-device-plugin-amd64:1.11 .`

+### Manually run the plugin

+Run the local binary (in bin/): `k8s-rdma-device-plugin --log-level debug`

+or run the container locally:

+`docker run --security-opt=no-new-privileges --cap-drop=ALL --network=host -it -v /var/lib/kubelet/device-plugins:/var/lib/kubelet/device-plugins --rm nimbix/k8s-rdma-device-plugin:1.11 -log-level debug`

 ## Kubernetes deployment

-Deploying the device plugin means deploying a DaemonSet for the cluster.
+Deploying the device plugin means deploying a Kubernetes DaemonSet for the cluster.
 The images will be pulled to match the architecture of node.

 ```
 $ kubectl -n kube-system apply -f rdma-device-plugin.yml